LNSwap/lnstxbridge-dashboard/README.md

 * To avoid error: `System limit for number of file watchers reached`
 >echo fs.inotify.max_user_watches= 131070 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

+* if you're running dashboard on a VM, you probably want to set below in your ~/.bashrc replace IP:port with your own providerUrl
+> export NEXT_PUBLIC_BACKEND_URL="http://34.132.87.225:9008"